Australia's trade measurement laws

 If you use measuring instruments

-If you use a measuring instrument such as a scale to sell goods, you must make sure it is:
+If you use a measuring instrument—such as a scale—to determine the price when buying or selling goods and services, you must make sure the instrument is:

 - an approved type, that is suitable for its intended purpose

 - verified before use by a licensed technician or inspector

 - used in the correct manner (e.g. level and indicating zero before use)

 - kept clean and in good working order

 We recommend you have your measuring instruments used for trade checked regularly by a technician licensed by NMI (servicing licensee).

 For a list of servicing licensees, email firstname.lastname@example.org.

 Approval of measuring equipment from NMI